Clinical Mental Health Counseling (M.A.)

 An in-depth study of psychopathology with emphasis on developmental and personality disorders, and physiological disturbances.
 Includes assessment, classification, and treatment with emphasis on utilization in a variety of counseling and school settings.
 Biological, pathological, pharmacological bases of mental disorders are introduced and discussed in relationship to specific disorder classifications.

-Prerequisite(s): CNPY 514 or permission of instructor.
+Prerequisite(s): CNPY 514 or VL45 with a score of WV or permission of instructor.